7 Peter Lynch Rules I’m Using in 2025 (One Up on Wall Street Review)

 In swing trading, it could be beneficial to look for companies with accelerating revenue growth, expanding margins, and increasing market share.
 Even in trading bets I take, I like to see a generally rising trend in these parameters.
 This has been a robust quality check for me in my decades of swing trading.

-Lynch's wisdom: "The best time to buy cyclicals is when something has actually started to go wrong."
-This contrarian approach works brilliantly for swing traders who can avoid cyclicals at the top of the cycle when the earnings growth is high and valuations look cheap, and instead look for opportunities when the cycle is turning around after a mayhem.
+Peter Lynch Cyclical Timing Lynch's wisdom: "The best time to buy cyclicals is when something has actually started to go wrong."
+This contrarian approach works brilliantly for swing traders who can avoid cyclicals at the top of the cycle when the earnings growth is high and valuations look cheap.
+Instead, look for opportunities when the cycle is turning around after a mayhem.

 Lynch's most powerful concept is "the story."
 He insisted on being able to explain any investment in a simple, two-minute monologue.